EGA-archive/beacon2-ri-tools/README.md

 The author requests that any published work which utilizes Beacon includes a cite to the the following reference:

-Rueda, M, Ariosa R. "Beacon v2 Reference Implementation: a software for federated discovery of genomic and phenoclinic data". _Submitted_.
+Rueda, M, Ariosa R. "Beacon v2 Reference Implementation: a software for federated discovery of genomic and phenotypic data". _Submitted_.

 # AUTHOR